 Who Is Jessica Chastain?

-Born on March 24, 1977, in Sacramento, California, Jessica Chastain attended Juilliard and then began landing roles on TV shows such as ER and Veronica Mars.
+Born on March 24, 1977, in Sacramento, California, Jessica Chastain attended Juilliard and began landing roles on TV shows such as ER and Veronica Mars.
 Her acting career took off in 2011 when she appeared in the blockbuster The Help, earning a supporting actress Oscar nod for the role, and the lauded Tree of Life.
-She has since won a Golden Globe and earned another Academy Award nomination, specifically for lead actress in the Kathryn Bigelow film Zero Dark Thirty.
-Additional projects include Interstellar, A Most Violent Year and Crimson Peak.
+Chastain then won a Golden Globe and garnered another Academy Award nomination for Kathryn Bigelow's Zero Dark Thirty, before starring in films like Interstellar, A Most Violent Year, Crimson Peak and Molly's Game.

 Chastain married Italian fashion executive Gian Luca Passi de Preposulo in June 2017.
-The couple lives in New York City.
+The following year they welcomed a daughter, Giulietta, via surrogacy.
+The family lives in New York City.

 Beginning in 2008, Chastain started to focus her efforts on big-screen roles.
 Parts in small films — such as Jolene (her first starring film role) and Stolen — were followed by a supporting role in The Debt (with Helen Mirren and Tom Wilkinson) in 2010.
 The year 2011 started well for the actress with the cult hit Take Shelter (for which she received a variety of accolades).
 While that film was quietly successful, Jessica Chastain didn’t stay under the radar for long, as 2011 turned out to be the year that she broke through into the mainstream.